Harishchandragad: Kokan Kada (कोकण कडा)

 This cliff faces west and looks down upon the Konkan.
 It provides views of the surrounding region.
 The cliff has an overhang, but has been climbed many times.
 Sometimes a circular rainbow (the Brocken spectre phenomenon) can be seen from this point.
 It can be seen only when there is a bit of mist in the valley, and the sun is right behind the person facing the valley.
 One phenomenon that can be observed at this place is the vertical cloud burst, in which the clouds nearing the cliff get sucked into the pit fall area below and are thrown vertically into the sky reaching more than 50 ft, creating the impression of a wall that is rising straight from the edge of the cliff without entering the landmass area.
-If you happen to visit this place in April–May, then throw your panama cap from the cliff and enjoy it rising high and falling back on the plateau.